Jotform for Beginners

 Some of the best-known software providers for building and maintaining websites include Squarespace, Web.com, WordPress, Wix, and Weebly.
 Many offer all-in-one packages that include web domain registration, hosting, and more.
 Be sure the web design software you choose will enable you to make your site mobile responsive.
 For more on the importance of mobile responsive websites, see the chapter “Moving Your Nonprofit’s Website onto a Mobile Platform.”

 If you already have software in place that doesn’t meet all your needs, cloud-based software could fill in the missing piece.
 For example, you might have a website platform that won’t allow you to include embedded forms that accept payment.
 Rather than moving your entire website to a new platform, you can try a free or low-cost online form builder.
-Jotform, for example, allows its users to embed a donation form on any page of a website and offers a variety of forms to suit users’ needs at various pricing plans (including a free starter level).
-For more on creating the best possible web forms, see the chapter “The Anatomy of an Effective Form”.
+Jotform Apps’ Donation Box, for example, allows its users to build a donation collection app in minutes to suit users’ needs at various pricing plans (including a free starter level).
+For more on creating the best possible donation apps, check out our blog post on Donation Box.

 It’s not enough to merely BCC a group of people with a plain-text email sent from your default email program.
 Nonprofits need to send well-designed, eye-catching emails that will grab a donor’s or prospect’s attention.